ilfalex/femlight-api-test-suite/readme.md

 # Femlight API Integration Suite
-This applications purpouse is to contain all of the API endpoints and programmatically testing each endpoint for the expected result.
+This applications purpose is to contain all of the API endpoints and programmatically testing each endpoint for the expected result.

 ## Installation & Setup
 Simply, move into the project root directory and run the following: